laravel/docs/validation.md

 <a name="rule-string"></a>
 #### string

-The field under validation must be a string type.
+The field under validation must be a string.

 <a name="rule-timezone"></a>
 #### timezone